openstack-archive/searchlight/doc/source/dev-environment.rst

 settings.
 For example, typically, you will need to add the ``searchlight_indexer`` notification topic to each service's configuration.

+.. note:: In Newton, notification messaging pools will become the default
+          recommended configuration, which does not require changing any service configurations beyond enabling notifications.
+To enable the use of a messaging pool instead of separate topics, add the ``notifications_pool`` option in the ``listener`` section of ``searchlight.conf``.
+In this case, ensure that services are using the same notification topic as searchlight.

 See :ref:`searchlight-plugins` for plugin installation and general configuration information.